10 Ratsnake Species Of Eurasia

 Source: iNaturalist user Kim, Hyun-tae – CC BY 4.0

-Manchurian black ratsnakes prey on mammals like mice and birds such as Eurasian tree sparrows.
-They love birds’ eggs too, as in captivity they happily eat quail eggs.
-Their habitats are flexible, as Elaphe schrenkii are commonly found on the edges of streams near forests, but are comfortable in manmade areas in Korea, lurking near farm buildings and the border of agricultural fields.
-This species doesn’t live in the middle of nowhere – it regularly mingles with humans.
-Manchurian black ratsnakes make their dens in cracks in asphalt and concrete structures, with females laying their eggs in them.
+Manchurian black ratsnakes prey on mammals such as mice, and birds such as Eurasian tree sparrows.
+They’re also fond of birds’ eggs, as in captivity, they happily swallow quail eggs.
+They have flexible habitats, as Elaphe schrenkii are commonly found on the edges of streams near forests, but also manmade areas such as near farm buildings or agricultural fields.
+This species regularly mingles with humans, even laying their eggs in gaps in concrete structures and asphalt.

-Manchurian black ratsnakes are adaptable and will eat like a pig in captivity.
-Keepers love this snake, regarding it as curious and inquisitive, always on display, rather than hiding in a corner, although they do flee sometimes when you first enter a room.
-This is the blackest member of the Elaphe ratsnake family (which has 18 members).
+Manchurian black ratsnakes are known for eating like a pig in captivity.
+Keepers love this snake, regarding it as curious and inquisitive, rather than hiding in a corner, although they do flee sometimes when you first enter a room.
+This species is diurnal rather than nocturnal, making them easy to encounter.

 2 Four-lined snake